This species is treated here in the wider sense as including Opuntia dillenii (as per David Hunt, CITES Cactaceae Checklist, Third Edition, 2016)

 ].
 The plant varies considerably in degrees of spininess, ranging from forms that are completely free of spines up to forms with relatively abundant spines[

-The plant has been cultivated through much of the tropics, subtropics and warm temperate zone as a hedge plant and living fence, and also for sand dune fixation[
+The plant has been cultivated through much of the tropics, subtropics and warm temperate zone as a hedge plant and living fence, as well as for sand dune fixation, and also as an ornamental[

 ].
 The fruits are occasionally eaten[

-The plant has escaped from cultivation in many parts of the tropics and become an invasive pest species.
+Opuntia stricta has escaped from cultivation in many parts of the tropics and become an invasive pest species in many areas.
 The plant is capable of over-running large areas of land in a surprisingly short time[

 Northern S. America - Ecuador, Venezuela; C. America; Caribbean; southern N. America - Texas to Florida and Virginia.